dschapman/dschapman-com/content/posts/create-a-svelte-site.md

 cd my-svelte-project && npm install
 ```

 Now that all the packages are installed you can start up the development server using `npm run dev` and see your website at <http://localhost:5000>.
-The information for your file is stored in the file `src/App.svelte`.
+Your Svelte component is stored in the file `src/App.svelte`, although you can easily create additional components and import them into `App.svelte`.

 ## Basic Svelte Structure

-The basic structure of a svelte file has a `script` tag, a `style` tag, and the svelte component.
+A svelte file typically has a `script` tag, a `style` tag, and the svelte component.
 The `script` tags are where the brains of your Svelte component go -- variable and function declarations.
-The `style` tag is where you can write the CSS to style your component and the syntax is vanilla CSS.
-And finally the svelte component -- for the most part you compose this like you would with HTML or JSX, but there are some exceptions.
+The `style` tag is contains the CSS to style your component.
+And finally there's the svelte component, which for the most part you compose like you would with HTML or JSX, but there are some exceptions.

-The most obvious exception are the if block, each block, and await block which appear in the svelte component.
+The most obvious exception are the if block, each block, and await block which are written in-line in the svelte component.

 ### If block